If the Maserati is overheating, stop immediately, turn off the engine, and let it cool down. Next, check the engine coolant level.

 Do not remove the coolant reservoir cap when the engine is running or hot.

-- Allow your Maserati to cool down for at least 30 min.
+- Allow the Maserati to cool down for at least thirty minutes.
 Opening the radiator or coolant reservoir cap when the Maserati engine is hot can cause serious injuries.
-You can verify the engine is cooled down by turning the ignition on and looking at the temperature gauge on the instrument cluster.
+Verify the engine is cooled down by turning the ignition on and looking at the temperature gauge on the instrument cluster.